 Within a youth correctional system, secure care is the threat or sanction of final resort short of waiver to the adult system.
 We can learn much about the larger system from the nature, frequency, and duration of that sanction.
 A system that truly emphasizes therapy and reintegration will have a secure care system that does also.
 Conversely, if the secure care begins to look custodial, it is likely that the rest of the system is becoming that way too.
 Our most severe sanctions are thus likely to be our smaller ones writ large.
-A system that begins to use secure care more frequently and with longer duration is making a statement about it.

-duration is making a statement about its assessment of youthful offenders that colors for youths and staff the underlying assumptions of all the other programs as well.
+A system that begins to use secure care more frequently and with longer duration is making a statement about its assessment of youthful offenders that colors for youths and staff the underlying assumptions of all the other programs as well.